Azure/Industrial-IoT/docs/howto-use-cli.md

    This will take some time depending on the number of server endpoints activated.
 Note that this is typically done manually and only after validating and trusting the server certificate.

+   See the [architectural flow diagrams](architecture-flow.md) for more information.

 5. To get a list of connected and ready endpoints run

    ```bash